Paraponera clavata: Parasites

-The small (1.5- to 2.0-mm-long) phorid fly, Apocephalus paraponerae, is a parasite of injured workers of P. clavata, of which the supply is constant because frequent aggressive encounters occur between neighbouring colonies, resulting in maimed workers.
+The small (1.5- to 2.0-mm-long) phorid fly Apocephalus paraponerae is a parasite of injured workers of P. clavata, of which the supply is constant because frequent aggressive encounters occur between neighbouring ant colonies, resulting in maimed workers.
 The flies are able to parasitise healthy ants if the ants are artificially restrained, but healthy ants are agile and able to repel them.
-Both male and female flies are attracted by the scent of injured ants; the females lay eggs, as well as feed, and the males feed and possibly mate with the females.
-The flies are attracted to a crushed ant within two to three minutes and 10 or more flies may be attracted to each ant.
+Both male and female flies are attracted by the scent of injured ants; the females lay eggs, as well as feeding, and the males feed and possibly mate with the females.
+The flies are attracted to a crushed ant within two to three minutes, and 10 or more flies may be attracted to each ant.
 Each ant can harbour 20 fly larvae.
 Carl Rettenmeyer observed P. clavata actively trying to attack A. paraponerae when they approached the entrance to their nest.

 Relationship with humans

 Sting

-The bullet ant's sting is currently the highest on Schmidt's sting pain index, at 4.0+.
-According to Justin O. Schmidt, the pain is like ”Walking over flaming charcoal with a three inch nail embedded in your heel".
+The bullet ant's sting currently ranks the highest of all insect stings on Justin O. Schmidt's informal sting pain index, at 4.0+.
+According to Schmidt, the pain is like "[w]alking over flaming charcoal with a three-inch nail embedded in your heel".
 Some victims compared the pain to that of being shot, hence the name of the insect.
 It is described as causing "waves of burning, throbbing, all-consuming pain that continues unabated for up to 24 hours".
-Lymphadenopathy, edema, tachycardia and fresh blood appearing in human victim feces are common symptoms.
+Lymphadenopathy, edema, tachycardia, and fresh blood appearing in human victim feces are common symptoms from even a single sting.
 Poneratoxin, a paralyzing neurotoxic peptide isolated from the venom, affects voltage-dependent sodium ion channels and blocks the synaptic transmission in the central nervous system.
 It is being investigated for possible medical applications.

 Initiation rites

-The Sateré-Mawé people of Brazil use intentional bullet ant stings as part of their initiation rites to become warriors.
-The ants are first rendered unconscious by submerging them in a natural sedative, and then 80 of them are woven into gloves made of leaves (which resembles a large oven mitt), stingers facing inward.
+The Sateré-Mawé people of Brazil use intentional bullet ant stings as part of their initiation rites to become warriors or leaders.
+The ants are first rendered unconscious by submersion in a natural sedative, and then 80 of them are woven into gloves (which resemble large oven mitts) made of vines or leaves, stingers facing inward.
 When the ants regain consciousness, an initiator repeatedly blows smoke at the ants, with the objective of making them agitated and aggressive.
-Once this is done, they make the boy wear the gloves on his hands.
-The goal of this initiation rite is to keep the glove on for 5 to 10 minutes.
-When finished, the boy's hand and part of his arm are temporarily paralyzed because of the ant venom, and he may shake uncontrollably for days.
+Once this is done, the initiate has the gloves put on his hands and keeps them on for 5 to 10 minutes or longer.
+Afterward, the boy's hand and part of his arm are temporarily paralyzed because of the ant venom, and he may shake uncontrollably for days.
 The only "protection" provided is a coating of charcoal on the hands, supposedly to confuse the ants and inhibit their stinging.
-To fully complete the initiation, the boys must go through the ordeal 20 times over the course of several months or even years.
+To fully complete the initiation, a boy or man must go through the ordeal 20 times over the course of several months or even years.